 The developers can only console themselves with the fact that unlike missions to Phobos, lunar landings are not constrained by a one-in-two-years launch window.
 Luna-Glob is currently scheduled to lift off in 2015 or 2016, but could be easily postponed by months or even years to complete its development.
 Even though Luna-Glob was proclaimed to be the next Russian mission into deep space, in reality, within the very busy launch manifest of NPO Lavochkin, it stands far behind three civilian spacecraft: the second Karat platform (scheduled to fly in 2013), the second Elektro-L satellite (set to fly in 2014), and the Spektr-RG orbital observatory (expected to fly at the end of 2014 or in 2015).
 As of April 2013, Elektro-L was undergoing electrical tests, keeping busy a large team of engineers.
 In addition, NPO Lavochkin specialists continued their involvement with the already flying Elektro-L No. 1 and Spektr-R spacecraft and actively worked on the development of the Arktika remote-sensing satellite.

-Although a small team at Lavochkin was assigned to work exclusively on Luna-Glob, a much wider cadre currently occupied with the testing of MKA, Elektro and Spektr-RG would have to join the lunar effort in order to bring the spacecraft to the launch pad, sources said.
+Although a small team at Lavochkin was assigned to work exclusively on Luna-Glob, a much wider cadre currently occupied with the testing of MKA, Elektro-L and Spektr-RG would have to join the lunar effort in order to bring the spacecraft to the launch pad, sources said.
 According to insiders, lack of qualified engineers could not be resolved by "throwing money at the problem."

 It is still unclear whether the overloaded development team at Lavochkin could find itself under any political pressure to launch lunar missions.
 According to original plans, the first Russian lunar probe would have to lift off no later than 2014 and carry an Indian rover in an undeclared race to the lunar surface with a Chinese lander.
 However Indian plans to beat Chinese to the Moon essentially collapsed in the wake of Phobos-Grunt.
 The next opportunity to deliver the Indian rover to the Moon would be with the Luna-Resurs mission (a.k.a.
-Luna-27) currently promised to fly in 2017.
+Luna-27) then promised to fly in 2017.
 According to Russian officials, the Indian space agency, ISRO, had not yet responded to the renewed offer from Roskosmos to join the Luna-Resurs project.
-Giving the fact that the political rational for the mission was largely lost and Phobos-Grunt seriously undermined the Russian planetary program, India’s silence is understandable.
+Giving the fact that the political rational for the mission was largely lost and Phobos-Grunt seriously undermined the Russian planetary program, India’s silence was understandable.